Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages - 1940/1944:

-For information on voyages made in between those mentioned here, please see the archive documents and Hague's Voyage Record above.
-Follow the convoy links provided for more details on them; several Norwegian ships took part.
-More information on the OB convoys is available via the external links in the above table.
+Only her Trans-Atlantic voyages are discussed here.
+For information on voyages made in between those mentioned below, please see the archive documents and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; the Commodore's notes and/or narrative are also available for some of them and several Norwegian ships took part.
+(More information on the OB convoys is available via the external links in the table above - it'll be noticed that some of the listings are incomplete).

-In Jan.-1941, she sailed in Convoy HX 102, bound for Avonmouth and Swansea with a general cargo.
+In Jan.-1941, she sailed in Convoy HX 102 from Halifax, bound for Avonmouth and Swansea with a general cargo.
 She arrived Avonmouth Febr.
 1, Swansea Febr.
 11, subsequently joining Convoy OB 289, originating in Liverpool on Febr.
-20, dispersed 4 days later, Idefjord arriving St. John, N.B. on March 7 (the Norwegian G. C. Brøvig was torpedoed and damaged).
-On Apr.
-6, we find her in Convoy HX 119B from Halifax, carrying a general cargo and planes, arriving Avonmouth on Apr.
-25, Swansea May 5.
-Later that month, she's listed as bound for Montreal in Convoy OB 322 (originated in Liverpool May 12, dispersed May 20).
+20, dispersed 4 days later, Idefjord arriving St. John, N.B. on March 7 (the Norwegian G. C. Brøvig was torpedoed and damaged - follow the link for details.
+Geisha also took part and Sveve is mentioned, but she returned to port).
+It now looks like Idefjord remained at St. John for quite a long time (Page 1), before she on Apr.
+3 proceeded to Halifax in order to join Convoy HX 119B on Apr.
+6, carrying a general cargo and planes, arriving Avonmouth (via Belfast Lough) on Apr.
+25, Swansea on May 5.
+About a week later, she's listed as bound for Montreal in Convoy OB 322 (originated in Liverpool May 12, dispersed May 20 - Belinda, Bollsta, Lista and Solitaire are also listed).
 She arrived Montreal on May 28, having sailed from Milford Haven on the 11th, then headed back to the U.K. in June in Convoy HX 131, bound for Swansea with a general cargo and trucks in station 94 of the convoy.
-As can be seen when following the link, she's listed in the Sydney (C.B.) portion, but according to Page 2 of the archive documents, she left Halifax on June 7 (though this could be a misprint; she had previously arrived Sydney, C.B. on June 4, and no voyage from there to Halifax is listed).
+As can be seen when following the link, she's listed in the Sydney (C.B.) portion, but according to Page 2 of the archive documents, she left Halifax on June 7, though this could be a misprint; she had previously arrived Sydney, C.B. from Montreal on June 4, and no voyage from there to Halifax is shown.

-The following month, she's listed in Convoy OB 343 in which the Norwegian Ferncourt was bombed and damaged (convoy started out in Liverpool July 6-1941, dispersed July 21).
-Idefjord's destination was Montreal again, and she arrived there on July 22, having detached from the convoy on July 18.
-With a general cargo and 6 passengers, she headed back across the Atlantic on Sept.
-4 in station 35 of Convoy HX 148 from Halifax, along with the Norwegian Ørnefjell (55), James Hawson (83), Grey County (93), Stigstad (64), Herbrand (52), Egda (54), Vivi (76) and Mirlo (23), as well as the Panamanian Norvinn (Norwegian managers, therefore listed on this website, station 53, between Herbrand and Egda).
+In July that same year, she's listed in Convoy OB 343 in which the Norwegian Ferncourt was bombed and damaged - follow the link for more info.
+Arosa, Evviva, Fanefjeld, Grado, Henrik Ibsen, Måkefjell, Nesttun, Slemdal, Spurt, Star, Suderholm and Taborfjell are also named in this convoy, which started out in Liverpool July 6-1941 and dispersed July 21.
+Idefjord's destination was Montreal again, and she arrived there on July 22, having detached from the convoy on July 18, according to A. Hague.
+She did not leave Montreal again until Aug.
+29 (Page 2), when she proceeded to Halifax, and with a general cargo and 6 passengers, she headed back across the Atlantic on Sept.
+4 in station 35 of Convoy HX 148, along with the Norwegian Ørnefjell (55), James Hawson (83), Grey County (93), Stigstad (64), Herbrand (52), Egda (54), Vivi (76) and Mirlo (23), as well as the Panamanian Norvinn (Norwegian managers, therefore listed on this website, station 53, between Herbrand and Egda).
 A. Hague has also included Gefion in this convoy.
-In Oct.-1941, Idefjord is listed as bound for Montreal in the westbound North Atlantic Convoy ON 24*, which originted in Liverpool on Oct.
+The following month, Idefjord is listed as bound for Montreal in the westbound North Atlantic Convoy ON 24*, which originted in Liverpool on Oct.
 8 and dispersed on the 15th, Idefjord arriving her destination Oct.
 24 (she had started out in Milford Haven on Oct.
 7).
 On Nov.
-8, we find her in Convoy HX 159 from Halifax, and Christmas that year was spent in the westbound Convoy ON 46* (originated in Liverpool Dec.
+8, we find her in Convoy HX 159 from Halifax, and her last Trans-Atlantic voyage that year was made in the westbound Convoy ON 46* (originated in Liverpool Dec.
 13, dispersed Dec.
 21; Idefjord joined from Clyde).
 Her destination is given as St. John, N.B. on that occasion, and she arrived there on Dec.
 29.

 On Febr.
-8-1943, she's listed in Convoy HX 226 from New York, general cargo for Garston, arriving there on Febr.
-25 (according to Page 4), returning to Halifax in March with the westbound Convoy ON 173* (departure Liverpool March 13, arrival Halifax March 29).
+8-1943, she's listed in Convoy HX 226 from New York, for which Laurits Swenson served as Commodore Vessel.
+Idefjord had a general cargo for Garston, arriving there on Febr.
+25 (according to Page 4), returning to Halifax in March with Convoy ON 173* (departure Liverpool March 13, arrival Halifax March 29).
 She headed back to the U.K. again on Apr.
-14 in the Halifax portion of Convoy HX 234; see also the Commodore's report (Commodore was in Laurits Swenson).
-In the middle of May, she joined the westbound Convoy ON 184*, which left Liverpool on May 15 and arrived New York on the 31st; according to the archive document mentioned above, she arrived Halifax May 29.
+14 in the Halifax portion of Convoy HX 234; see also the Commodore's report (Commodore was again in Laurits Swenson).
+She later joined the westbound Convoy ON 184*, which left Liverpool on May 15 and arrived New York on the 31st (Commodore in Samuel Bakke); according to the archive document mentioned above, Idefjord arrived Halifax May 29, remaining there for almost a month.
 In June, we find her in Convoy HX 245, which had originated in New York on June 23, but Idefjord joined from Halifax on the 26th, taking up station 78 of the convoy, bound for Glasgow with general cargo.
 In the middle of July, she shows up in the westbound Convoy ON 193* (departure Liverpool July 16, arrival New York July 31), again bound for Halifax, where she arrived July 28, having joined from Clyde.
-She's said to have had a fire on board on Aug.
+According to A. Hague, she had a fire on board on Aug.
 5 and was repaired at Halifax.

-She left Halifax again on Sept.
+She did not leave Halifax again until Sept.
 24, joining Convoy HX 258*, according to A. Hague.
 This convoy had started out in New York on Sept.
 22-1943 and arrived Liverpool on Oct.
 6 (Idefjord stopped at Clyde Oct.
 5).
-She's now listed in the westbound Convoy ON 207*, originating in Liverpool on Oct.
+She's subsequently listed in the westbound Convoy ON 207*, originating in Liverpool on Oct.
 18, arriving New York on Nov.
 4 - Idefjord again joined from Clyde and had St. John, N.B. as her destination, arriving there, via Halifax, on Nov.
-3. A. Hague now has her in Convoy HX 266*, which started out in New York on Nov.
-13 and arrived Liverpool on the 27th; Idefjord again joined from Halifax and stopped at Clyde on Nov.
+3 (Page 4).
+A. Hague now has her in Convoy HX 266*, which started out in New York on Nov.
+13 and arrived Liverpool on the 27th (Commodore in Brimanger); Idefjord again joined from Halifax and stopped at Clyde on Nov.
 27. She shows up again in another westbound convoy the following month, namely ON 215*, which left Liverpool on Dec.
 9 and arrived New York on the 28th - Idefjord sailed from Clyde on the 9th and arrived St. John, N.B.
 Dec.
-27. These 2 HX convoys are not yet availabale among the HX convoys included in my Convoys section, but will be added.
+27. Commodore was in Abraham Lincoln.

-In Jan.-1944, we find her in Convoy HX 274, again joining from Halifax, and again bound for Glasgow with general cargo, and the following month, she joined the westbound Convoy ON 223* in order to sail to St. John, N.B. (convoy departed Liverpool on Febr.
+In Jan.-1944, we find her in Convoy HX 274, again joining from Halifax, and again bound for Glasgow with general cargo, and the following month, she joined the westbound Convoy ON 223* in order to go back to St. John, N.B. (convoy departed Liverpool on Febr.
 7, arrived New York on Febr.
 24 - Idefjord joined from Clyde and arrived St. John Febr.
-23).
-In March that year, she's listed in the Halifax portion of Convoy HX 282, bound for Tyne with grain, general and meat.
-She returned to St. John the following month with the westbound Convoy ON 231* along with 14 other Norwegian ships, namely Bernhard, Ferncourt, Haakon Hauan, Spinanger, Østhav, Solstad, Vav, President de Vogue, Heranger, Kong Haakon VII, Thorsholm, Skaraas, Høyanger and Nordanger, all listed on this website.
+23, again see Page 4).
+In March that year, she's listed in the Halifax portion of Convoy HX 282, bound for Tyne with grain, general and meat, then returned to St. John with Convoy ON 231*, which included 14 other Norwegian ships, namely Bernhard, Ferncourt, Haakon Hauan, Spinanger, Østhav, Solstad, Vav, President de Vogue, Heranger, Kong Haakon VII, Thorsholm, Skaraas, Høyanger and Nordanger.
 This convoy departed Liverpool on Apr.
 7 and arrived New York on the 24th.
 Idefjord arrived St. John that day, via Halifax (having joined from Loch Ewe), and subsequently went back to the U.K. in May with Convoy HX 290, joining from Halifax and bound for Glasgow with a general cargo and grain.
 In June, she's listed as bound for Montreal in Convoy ON 239*, leaving Liverpool on June 3.
 According to Page 5, she sailed from Clyde that day and arrived Quebec on June 19, Montreal that same day.

 In July, she sailed in Convoy HX 298, joining from Sydney, C.B., bound for Tyne with a cargo of flour.
-She later joined the westbound Convoy ON 248(F)*.
-This convoy left Liverpool Aug.
+She later joined the westbound Convoy ON 248(F)*, which left Liverpool Aug.
 6 and arrived New York Aug.
 20; going back to the archive document, we see that Idefjord sailed from Loch Ewe on Aug.
 6 and arrived Gaspe Aug.
-16, L'Anse aux Cousins that same day (she had left the convoy on the 13th), then returned to the U.K. the following month in the Halifax portion of Convoy HX 307 along with Buenos Aires, Fagerfjell, Frontenac, John Bakke (Commodore ship), Kaia Knudsen, Thorsholm and Stiklestad.
-Idefjord, cargo of lumber, was in station 11 and arrived Immingham on Sept.
+16, L'Anse aux Cousins that same day (she had parted company with the convoy on the 13th, according to A. Hague).
+She returned across the Atlantic the following month in the Halifax portion of Convoy HX 307, along with Buenos Aires, Fagerfjell, Frontenac, John Bakke (Commodore ship), Kaia Knudsen, Thorsholm and Stiklestad.
+Idefjord had a cargo of lumber and arrived Immingham on Sept.
 24. She's now listed as bound for Rimouski in the westbound Convoy ON 258* (convoy departed Southend on Oct.
 6, arrived New York on the 24th).
 She arrived Quebec on Oct.
-24, Rimouski 2 days later.
-With a cargo of lumber, she was scheduled to go back across the ocean in the Sydney, C.B. portion of Convoy HX 318 the following month, but instead joined the Sydney portion of the next convoy, HX 319, and arrived Falmouth on Dec.
+24, Rimouski 2 days later (Page 5).
+With a cargo of lumber, she was scheduled to go back in the other direction with the Sydney, C.B. portion of Convoy HX 318 the following month, but instead joined the Sydney portion of the next convoy, HX 319, and arrived Falmouth on Dec.
 9 - see Page 6.
-Commodore was in the Norwegian Villanger.
+The Commodore was in the Norwegian Villanger.

 For more information on all the other Norwegian ships mentioned on this page, please see the alphabet index below, or go to the Master Ship Index.